 Cut into ½ inch sections.

-Unroll and separate.
-YOU’VE GOT NOODLES!
-Place on a floured baking sheet until ready to cook.
+Unroll and separate the cut pasta… and look, YOU’VE GOT NOODLES!
+Keep pasta on a floured baking sheet until ready to cook.

 Log in to have access to Delallo’s materials…